jbshep/pydev/README.md

 source env/Scripts/activate    # if using Windows
 ```

+Code should be placed in the `src` directory.
+Tests go in the `tests` directory.
+Students should modify `setup.py` to specify the main function to be run when executing the package.

-And then, once in the virtual environment, all verification checks can be run using the command:
+All verification checks and the package build can be run using the command:

 ```
 make
 ```

+Consult the `Makefile` for individual targets if you don't wish to run all checks and the build.

 ## Installed Tools and Files/Directories